Psychology

 Rapid global aging represents the next great challenge that students in a broad range of majors must be prepared to address.
 Students will consider contemporary and enduring questions about aging from multidisciplinary perspectives to explore issues, methods, and theories surrounding what life will be like as people grow older.
 Students will interact with older adults in the community to understand aging in context.
 Also counts toward the neuroscience concentration.

-Prerequisites: PSYCH 125 and PSYCH 230.
+Prerequisites: PSYCH 230, and either PSYCH 237 or PSYCH 241.

 PSYCH 341: Infant Behavior and Development

 This seminar examines development from birth to age three.
 Topics include prenatal development, birth and the newborn, physical and motor development, caregiver relationships, infant mental health, cognition, and language development.
 Students explore questions such as: How long-lasting are the effects of early experiences?
 How do diverse cultural contexts influence early development?
 Course format is primarily discussion-based and includes community-based experiential learning projects.
 Offered annually.
-Also counts toward applied linguistics concentration.

 Prerequisites: PSYCH 230 and PSYCH 241 or permission of instructor.